One Fine Day (1968 film)

-One Fine Day (Italian: Un certo giorno) is a 1968 Italian film written and directed by Ermanno Olmi.
+One Fine Day (Italian: Un certo giorno) is a 1968 Italian drama film written and directed by Ermanno Olmi.
 The film played at the 1969 New York Film Festival.

 Plot

 Bruno, a Milanese advertising executive, kills an old peasant while en route to a company meeting.
 As he awaits his trial, the middle-aged man's life unfolds in a series of flashbacks, where he probes his relationships with his wife, his mistress, his employees, and his old boss, whose job he has just acquired.